Mahoroa2011/Module-2-Challenge/README.md

-hopefully this is good enough but lets be honest anxiety will always be there nagging at me that it wont be.
+hopefully this is good enough but lets be honest anxiety will always be there nagging me that it wont be.